 '''

-module A: sig ( contents of file a.mli ) end

-= struct ( contents of file a.ml ) end;;
+module A: sig ( contents of file a.mli ) end = struct ( contents of file a.ml ) end;

 '''

 The files defining the compilation units can be compiled separately using the ocamlc -c command (the -c option means "compile only, do not try to link"); this produces compiled interface files (with extension .cmi) and compiled object code files (with extension .cmo).
 When all units have been compiled, their .cmo files are linked together using the ocaml command.
-For instance, the following commands compile and link a program composed of two compilation units aux and main:
+For instance, the following commands compile and link a program composed of two compilation units Aux and Main:

+'''

-\$ ocamlc -c aux.mli # produces aux.cmi
+$ ocamlc -c Aux.mli # produces aux.cmi

-\$ ocamlc -c aux.ml # produces aux.cmo
+$ ocamlc -c Aux.ml # produces aux.cmo

-\$ ocamlc -c main.mli # produces main.cmi
+$ ocamlc -c Main.mli # produces main.cmi

-\$ ocamlc -c main.ml # produces main.cmo
+$ ocamlc -c Main.ml # produces main.cmo

-\$ ocamlc -0 theprogram aux.cmo main.cmo
+$ ocamlc -o theprogram Aux.cmo Main.cmo

+'''